 - Focus on benefits.

 - Include relevant enclosures (eg a brochure and price list).
-Emails can link to relevant pages of your website.
+Emails should include a call to action and link to relevant pages of your website.

 - Encourage responses.
 For example, you could include a reply paid envelope.

 - Provide an incentive to reply promptly such as a time-limited discount.

 - Depending on the nature of your mailing, it may be worth following it up with a telephone call or an email.